-If you’ve been shopping around for a solar panel system, you’ve probably heard at least one company advertise ‘free solar panels’ – that they will install a solar energy system on your roof for free.
-But, much as with anything, remember that there is no such thing as a free lunch – and there’s no such thing as free solar panels.
+If you’ve been shopping around for a solar panel system, you’ve probably heard at least one company advertise ‘free solar panels,’ implying that they’ll install a solar energy system on your roof for free.
+But, much as with anything, remember that there’s no such thing as a free lunch – and there’s no such thing as free solar panels.

 What do companies mean when they say free solar panels?

 But the reality is that you do not technically own the system, and the solar energy the panels produce is not part of a ‘no cost’ solar program.
 Under solar lease agreements, ownership is retained by the solar company, and you pay for the electricity it produces.
 In essence, the company has built a small power plant on your roof and is selling you the electricity.

 If you’re looking for free solar panels, or at least solar panels with less cost upfront, solar leases could be a good option for you.
 You may have various reasons for going solar.
-If you’re like most people, saving money, eliminating your utility bills and/or reducing your carbon footprint are probably at the top.
+If you’re like most people, saving money, eliminating your utility bills and/or reducing your carbon footprint are probably at the top of the list.
 The environmental benefits of going solar are more or less the same regardless of who installs your system, so it’s key to focus on the financial benefits.

 Regardless of its ‘do-good’ image, the solar industry is an industry like any other: the companies offering products are looking to turn a profit.
 Providers of solar leases make their money by selling you electricity, usually at a lower rate than what you pay your utility.

-Although companies like SolarCity once dominated the market for solar leases, countless other players have since entered the space and begun competing with each other, while SolarCity is no longer around.
-Some solar leases will save you more money than others.
-You as a solar shopper can now take your pick of company based on the attractiveness of their offering.
+Although companies like SolarCity once dominated the market for solar leases, countless new players have since entered the space and begun competing with each other, while SolarCity is no longer around.
+Some solar leases will save you more money on your electric bills than others.
+You as a solar shopper can now pick your company based on their offer.
 So even if financial gain is secondary to environmental considerations for you, you should still shop around to make sure you’re getting the best deal.

 Looking for free solar panels?
-How about financing your system with a solar loan instead?
+Try financing your system with a solar loan instead

 The revolutionary thing about solar leases was that they made it possible for virtually anyone with a roof to go solar, regardless of whether they had cash in the bank to purchase a system.
 Solar leases were crucial in removing barriers to entry back when solar system prices were prohibitively high.